LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    Creates a list object to be added to a pdf_doc object.
 Text list items are added to this object using the `pdf_list->add` method.
-Optional parameters for this object are described in the tablebelow.
+Optional parameters for this object are described in the table below.

    .. tabularcolumns:: |l|L|